 From November to December, we indulge in some of the richest, most comforting entrées, decadent desserts — and of course, sides.
 The name “side dish” might implicate these non-entrées are not something to give our full attention to but that’s not how we do things here at One Green Planet.
 Side dishes are just as deserving of all the love and care we put into crafting the perfect holiday main dish.
 It doesn’t have to be complicated, but holiday time is THE time to season your sides with fresh herbs like rosemary, sage, thyme, and more.

 If you’re looking for what we’ve done before, check out 30 Veggie Stuffings and Sides for Your Holiday Dinner, 15 Epic Christmas Sides That are Vegan, 5 Vegan Christmas Sides that Everyone Will Love, and 25 Hearty Winter Vegan Salad Recipes.
-Then, get ready because we have 25 new sides for you to try out and share with your family, friends, and loved ones.
+Then, get ready because we have 25 new sides for you from our Food Monster App to try out and share with your family, friends, and loved ones.

 1. Balsamic Brussels Sprouts With Shiitake Bacon

 Gabrielle St. Claire‘s Balsamic Brussels Sprouts With Shiitake Bacon are bursting with flavors that will never disappoint.
 Hearty roasted Brussels sprouts are tossed with a tangy cherry balsamic reduction and smoky Shiitake bacon.
 It’s so good, everyone might just forget that it’s not the main course.

 This simple Sautéed Mushroom Farro by Maggie Jones makes for a comforting, hearty side that might just outshine the entrée.
 Sautéed mushrooms, nutty farro, and fragrant thyme come together quickly for a healthy dish that will warm you up on a chilly day!
 Both you and your guests will be glad to have this on the table.